Skar0/starter-academic/content/home/experience.md

     location: Tubize, Belgium
     date_start: '2017-09-01'
     date_end: '2017-11-30'
-    description: I studied the possibility of using constraint programming (CP) in a radio configuration tool to improve its performance and capabilities.
-I participated in the daily Scrum stand-up meetings with the team and made a presentation of my work at the end of each sprint.
-I first learned the main concepts of CP and analyzed how the tool worked from design and test documentation.
-I then developed several working prototypes of increasing complexity along with detailed internal documentation (in English).
-The final prototype recreated the network generation part of the tool using CP.
-The implementation was done using Java 8 and the Choco Solver CP library
+    description: Design and implementation of a constraint programming model handling the network generation part of a radio configuration tool.
+The implementation                  was done using Java 8 and the [Choco Solver](https://choco-solver.org/) constraint programming library.
 ---